 Access to all beaches isn't quite as convenient as, for example, Tiree.
 All of Coll's beaches are a little, to quite a long, way from a road but this ensures you're unlikely to have to share your beach.
 Unfortunately, this means disabled access is difficult.
 The closest beach to a road is at Red Rocks.

-Access to Coll's beaches for all, and should be unobstructed.
+Coll's beaches are for all, and access should not be obstructed.
 Please remember guidelines laid out in the Scottish Outdoor Access Code.
+During the spring and early summer many beaches are nest sites for birds so please keep dogs under control and keep a sharp eye out where you're walking.

 For the kids, including the grown-up ones, there are some of the cleanest and liveliest rock pools you'd hope to find.
 Meanwhile, there's plenty of wildlife to entertain you, seals, sea birds and maybe an otter (more => Nature section) - despite having a beach to yourself, you'll never feel lonely !